tajidyakub/PremierLeague.json/README.md

 # PremierLeague.json

-Premier League data in JSON format.
+Premier League data in JSON (JavaScript Object Notation) format.

 The file **data.json** contains the Premier League data for the season 2018-19.